cloudcheflabs/chango-private-docs/docs/install/install-component.md

 ## Apache Kafka

-`Apache Kafka` is used as event streaming platform in Chango Private.
+`Apache Kafka` is used as event streaming platform in Chango.
 Multiple Kafka clusters are supported by Chango, that is, you can install kafka clusters as many as you want.

 ### Install Kafka